MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-templates.md

 ---
 title: "Chatbot templates for Teams"
-description: "Use templates to quickly get up and running with Power Virtual Agents chatbots in Microsoft Teams."
+description: "Use templates to quickly get up and running with Microsoft Copilot Studio chatbots in Microsoft Teams."
 keywords: "PVA, teams, templates" ms.date: 03/24/2023